Sjk16-Group7/Yatzy/README.md

 can take **2, 3, 3, 4, 6** in the **5**'s category.
 It will place a **cross** at the chosen category meaning that the score of that is **0** (**null**).
 This could be used near the end of a game to lose a poor roll against a difficult-to-get category that you've failed to fill (eg, long straight or yahtzee).

 ## Supported Platforms
-This project is currently not supporting Mobile Devices.
+This project is currently not supporting Mobile Devices. **Requires Java to run!**

 - Desktop PCs
  * Windows